vapor/jwt-kit/README.md

 RSA is the most commonly used JWT signing algorithm.
 It supports distinct public and private keys.
 This means that a public key can be distributed for verifying JWTs are authentic while the private key that generates them is kept secret.

 To create an RSA signer, first initialize an `RSAKey`.
-This can be done by passing in the components.
+This can be done by passing in the components:

 ```swift
 // Initialize an RSA key with components.